MJongbloed/get-pc-memory-price/src/content/blog/pc-part-picker-guide.md

 ## Compatibility Considerations

-RAM must be compatible with your motherboard’s chipset and CPU.
-Tools like [Crucial's PC Builder](https://www.crucial.com/articles/pc-builders/how-to-build-a-computer) or your motherboard's QVL (Qualified Vendor List) can help.
+RAM must be compatible with your motherboard's chipset and CPU.
+Tools like [Crucial's PC Builder](https://www.crucial.com/articles/pc-builders/how-to-build-a-computer/) or your motherboard's QVL (Qualified Vendor List) can help.

-It’s also important to consider the physical clearance inside your case—especially if you use large CPU coolers that might block tall RAM heat spreaders.
+It's also important to consider the physical clearance inside your case—especially if you use large CPU coolers that might block tall RAM heat spreaders.

 ---

 ## Best Way to Find RAM at the Right Price

 Looking for memory at the best **price per GB**?
-Visit [pcmemoryfinder.com](https://pcmemoryfinder.com) to compare hundreds of RAM cards.
+Visit [pcmemoryfinder.com](https://pcmemoryfinder.com/) to compare hundreds of RAM cards.
 You can filter by capacity, speed, form factor, and other criteria to find exactly what fits your needs and budget.
 The site sorts RAM by value, helping you get the most for your money.

 ---